-That combination of traits - ambition, curiosity, drive, leadership - made Cason an attractive candidate for the Sachs scholarship, named for Daniel M. Sachs '60, a former Rhodes scholar who died young, just a few years after completing his master's studies at Oxford's Worcester College.
+That combination of traits - ambition, curiosity, drive, leadership - made Cason an attractive candidate for the Sachs scholarship, named for Daniel M. Sachs '60, a former Rhodes scholar who died young, just a few years after

+REGIONAL STUDIES Cason, pictured during a deployment in Afghanistan, researched the ninth-century Middle East for his history thesis. completing his master's studies at Oxford's Worcester College.
 While Cason had been planning to apply to graduate school, including the program he'll pursue at Oxford, before receiving the Sachs, he had no guarantee that he would be able to pay for it.
 Now, along with the funding, he has joined a community of Sachs scholars, dating back to 1970, that includes distinguished academics, journalists, lawyers, doctors, and a Supreme Court justice.
 "I just hope I can live up to the legacy," he says.
 "They've changed my life.
 They've changed my trajectory."

-Cason also sees the award as a positive step for the community of veterans at Princeton and in the nation at large - a community that, he notes, has much to offer and much to overcome, including mental health challenges and high rates of suicide.
+Cason also sees the award as a positive step for the community of veterans at Princeton and in the nation at large -a community that, he notes, has much to offer and much to overcome, including mental health challenges and high rates of suicide.
 Higher education, he says, opens doors to new possibilities, and he'd like to see an expansion of programs like the Warrior-Scholar Project and Service to School, which help veterans prepare for and apply to college.
 Cason wants to play a more direct role in the future, but for now, he hopes to lead by example.